How We Test And Rank The Software

 We put the software through its paces to ensure we can give you a thorough and informed evaluation.
 Sometimes we have full access to all the features of the software, while sometimes, we have to work with a demo version.
 But you can rest assured that we will give you an unbiased and objective review of the software.

 Assume our reviewers discover a significant disparity between the Calculated Genius Score and the actual usability, features and support.
-In that case, they have the option to adjust the Genius Score that is published on our website.
+In that case, they have the option to adjust the Genius Score that is published on our website with The Adjustment Factor.

 At least one other reviewer must approve any adjustment to ensure objectivity.